trigger-corp/Forge-Documentation/source/tutorials/facenote/tutorial-2.rst

 Reading in existing notes
 -------------------------
 Of course, we want to save notes away so that we can see them again next time we visit a profile page.
-To do that, we will use a feature of the Forge platform which lets us persist data between browser windows and across page loads and browser restarts; we call these data :ref:`preferences <preferences>`.
+To do that, we will use a feature of the Forge platform which lets us persist data between browser windows and across page loads and browser restarts; we call these data :ref:`preferences <modules-prefs>`.

 To read a preference, we will use the :ref:`forge.prefs.get <api-prefs-get>` method in ``fb-note-demo.js``: add the following code inside the to the end of the ``handleProfilePage`` function::